Faculty Mentoring Program

 ADDITIONS AND REBUTTALS

 1. Familiarize yourself with Provost’s Office website that details procedures and timelines.
-Note that at any point in your review process you can rebut or clarify information in writing however there are timelines dictated by the CBA that must be adhered to for letters of rebuttal and supporting documentation.
+The CBA provides information regarding letters of rebuttal and supporting documentation, including timelines that must be adhered to by the candidate.
 Review committees take these letters from the candidate very seriously and do not look negatively on those who rebut.
 So don’t hesitate to communicate if you believe there are errors, omissions, or confusions in your record (e.g., in the materials that your Chair has submitted).
-Also, do not hesitate to ask for feedback if you choose to write a rebuttal either from a trusted colleague or from UA’s Contract Administrative Committee (firstname.lastname@example.org).
+Also, do not hesitate to ask for feedback if you choose to write a rebuttal either from a trusted colleague or from UA’s Contract Administrative Committee (email@example.com).

 2. You cannot file a grievance until the Provost has issued a decision because all votes and recommendations prior to that decision are simply advisory.
 Therefore, keep careful notes regarding any concerns you have along the way so that you’ll have documentation available if needed at a later point.
 See Article 14.9 of the CBA for more information about the grounds on which the Provost’s decision could be grieved.